m-habib/Bank-Simulator/README.md

 </p>

-In this little project, I developed a parallel bank simulator.
-The bank maintains any number of accounts, In addition to a variable number of ATMs, that are used to access the accounts.
+In this little project, I developed a bank simulator.
+The bank maintains any number of accounts, In addition to a variable number of ATMs, that are used to access the accounts and can be used simultaneously.

 **Description:**
   - Transaction:<br/>